eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/grpc_service_generation/create_server.md

 ## Building and Running

 To (re-)build the App after changing the code you can use the [build script](https://github.com/eclipse-velocitas/vehicle-app-cpp-template/blob/main/build.sh).
 As preparation for running you must also set two environment variables to define where the address/port of the server and the Databroker.
+The environment variable needs to be set in the same terminal as used for starting the application.

 ```bash
 ./build.sh